 4 | THANKS

-When the work we agreed to is complete and you are happy, we will send you an invoice.
-After 7 days the money you paid at the start will be released to us, you don’t need to pay again.
+When the work we agreed to is complete and you are happy, we will send you an invoice and finalise the matter.

 IT'S THAT EASY TO ACCESS JUSTICE